psychemedia/sin-eater-resources/src/_through_1880s.md

 For some reason, the *"In the county of Hereford ...
 This custom alludes, methinks, something to the Scape Goat in the old Lawe, Leviticus, chap, xvi., v.
 21, 22."* is also reprited.

-Note also that the provided reference to *"Agriconensia"* should correclty be given as *"Ariconensia"*.
+Note also that the provided reference to *"Agriconensia"* should correctly be given as *"Ariconensia"*.

 Finally, we note that the letter of  November, 1885, also prompted a reply in the [Vol. IX, No. 1, January, 1886](https://journals.library.wales/view/2062893/2068170/113#?xywh=-781%2C52%2C3517%2C2320) edition, p98: